torrentails/VLC-Desktop-BG-startup-script/README.md

 Once you have moved the desired items to Delayed Start, click on that tab and change their startup times by selecting on an item and clicking 'Delay Options' at the bottom.

 You should really only need to change the delay time.
 Try to stager the startup times so that everything doesn't open all at once.
-Also try to start any CPU or Hard Drive intensive applications with a delay longer than the length of the video selected.
+Also try to start any CPU or Hard Drive intensive applications with a delay longer than the length of the video(s).

 FAQ:
 -----------------------------